fluxninja/aperture/docs/gen/policies/swagger.md

 - [v1EMAIns](#v1-e-m-a-ins) – Inputs for the EMA component.
 - [v1EMAOuts](#v1-e-m-a-outs) – Outputs for the EMA component.
 - [v1EqualsMatchExpression](#v1-equals-match-expression) – Label selector expression of the equal form "label == value".
+- [v1Extractor](#v1-extractor) – Defines a high-level way to specify how to extract a flow label given http request metadata, without a need to write rego code
 - [v1Extrapolator](#v1-extrapolator) – Extrapolates the input signal by repeating the last valid value during the perio…
 - [v1ExtrapolatorIns](#v1-extrapolator-ins) – Inputs for the Extrapolator component.
 - [v1ExtrapolatorOuts](#v1-extrapolator-outs) – Outputs for the Extrapolator component.